 How Forbes Exposed Trump's Lies About The Size Of His Penthouse

-Category: News & PoliticsVia: jbb • one week ago • 83 comments
+Category: News & PoliticsVia: jbb • last year • 83 comments

 By: Chase Peterson-Withorn (Forbes)